Djelle/ESPHomeVoiceSatellite/README.md

 YAML code for ESP32.
 For making a unit with microphone and speaker to use with Home Assistant: Voice Assistant.

-It also have support for adressable LED-strip.
+It has support for adressable LED-strip.
 And 5 buttons for interactions.
 It has audio sounds for key-click and "Listening" start/end.

 A better YAML programmer could probably make this code smarter and more compact.
-But it is working ☺
+But it is working :)

 ## Buttons
 I used a cheap (and faulty) bluetooth speaker for this project.
 Which happened to have 5 buttons: